shpweb/Obervability/prometheus/README.md

   - GAUGE, what is current value of X now?
     - Up or Down
   - HISTOGRAM, low long & how big?

+**Prometheus Exporter**

+****What Is a Prometheus Exporter?****
+A Prometheus exporter aggregates and imports data from a non-Prometheus to a Prometheus system.
+An exporter is considered essential in any cloud-native ecosystem that includes applications that don’t expose Prometheus-supported metrics by default.
+A Prometheus exporter acts as a proxy between such an applications and the Prometheus server.
+Exporters use a simple, text-based, key-value format to scrape and expose metrics over time, via HTTP, for aggregation and decision-making.

+- ****How Prometheus Exporters Work****
+  Prometheus implements the HTTP pull model to gather metrics from client components.
+For event-based monitoring, the Prometheus client relies on an exporter that acts as an abstraction layer between the application and the Prometheus server.

+  A Prometheus exporter’s working mechanism typically involves the following:
+  - Providing a target endpoint that the Prometheus server periodically queries for metrics.
+  - Extracting metrics data from a non-Prometheus application.
+  - Transforming captured data into a Prometheus ingestible format by leveraging client libraries.
+  - Initiating a web server to display metrics through a URL.